 First, the surfaces to be painted must be sanded with the sanding block (fine side).
 Although the Colorantic paint has high coverage, it’s better to be sure that it adheres to it’s full potential hence the light sanding.
 To remove all traces of dirt, use the cleaner and varnish remover to finalize the preparation.

 The beautiful Sage paint colour was applied to the cabinet, the shelf and all the accessories.
 The oval paint brush was used for the sideboard, and the Snow-White paint brush for angles and places that require precision.
-For the gorgeous vintage spice rack, the synthetic oval brush (which is super soft) applied paint to small items very well.
-The Cotton Ball colour covers the end of the decorative cooking utensils.
+For the gorgeous vintage spice rack, the synthetic oval brush (which is super soft) applied paint to these small items very well.
+The colour Cotton Ball was used to paint the ends of the decorative cooking utensils.
 Two coats of paint were sufficient for all the furniture.

 Phase 3 – Finishing the set

 The Colorantic Antique Brown wax darkened the corners, edges, and angles, which now have a vintage feel and pair beautifully with Sage.
 The sanding block (rough side) softened the furniture and prepared the surface for the application of the Natural Beeswax.
 The European style paint brush helped greatly in its application.
 The location of this assortment of furniture will give a nostalgic look to your 1950s-style kitchen.